 Clinical Testing and Work-Up

-Tests that may be used to help diagnose Paget's disease of the breast include blood tests, surgical removal (biopsy) and microscopic examination of affected breast tissue, mammography or specialized x-ray imaging of the breasts, and/or microscopic evaluation of any nipple discharge for cancerous cells (cytologic smear).
+Tests that may be used to help diagnose Paget’s disease of the breast include blood tests, surgical removal (biopsy) and microscopic examination of affected breast tissue, mammography or other specialized imaging of the breasts, and/or microscopic evaluation of any nipple discharge for cancerous cells (cytologic smear).

 During a biopsy a small sample of breast tissue is taken and examined under a microscope to determine whether Paget cells are present.
 If a lump is found in the breast, a sample of that tissue will also be taken.